-Inarizushi (稲荷寿司) is a type of sushi named after the Shinto god Inari and is packed in a pouch made out of fried tofu with rice in it.
+Inarizushi (稲荷寿司) is a type of sushi named after the Shinto god Inari.
+It’s packed in a pouch made out of fried tofu with rice in it.

 In Japanese legends, the foxes were the messengers of the god Inari and according to the tale they like fried tofu a lot.

-This is the reason why the Inari-zushi roll has pointed corners in order to symbolize fox ears as a call back to Inari’s fox messengers.
+This is the reason why the Inari-zushi roll has pointed corners in order to symbolize fox ears like a call back to Inari’s fox messengers.

-Some regional variations of the inarizushi has puches that are made of thin omelette in place of the fried tofu, they are called fukusa-zushi (帛紗寿司), or chakin-zushi (茶巾寿司).
+Some regional variations of the inarizushi have pouches that are made of the thin omelet in place of the fried tofu, they are called fukusa-zushi (帛紗寿司), or chakin-zushi (茶巾寿司).

 It looks like a cylindrical piece of food that is reminiscent of electrical tape in both shape and size.
 It’s formed using a makisu (巻き簾) or bamboo mat.

-The makizushi is normally wrapped in nori (seaweed), but sometimes can also be wrapped with other elements incuding shiso (perilla) leaves, cucumber, soy paper, and thin omelette.
+The makizushi is normally wrapped in nori (seaweed), but sometimes can also be wrapped with other elements including shiso (perilla) leaves, cucumber, soy paper, and thin omelet.

 The chef would cut the makizushi into 6 – 8 pieces of two-thirds of an inch thick from a single roll order.